QMIND-Team/QMIND-KAGGLE-TITANIC/week_2_action_items.md

 * Engineer a new feature column called "age_binned".
 In this feature, bin the age feature into 5 buckets: age <= 16, 16 < age <= 32, 32 < age <= 48, 48 < age <= 65, 64 < age.
 * Make a new feature called "family_size, which is the sum of sibsp+parch
 * Make a new feature called "is_alone", which is 1 if sibsp+parch=0, and 0 otherwise.
-* Use a label encoder on embarked column to change the values from letters to numbers ("S"->0, "C"->1, "Q"->2,as an example mapping).
+* Use the **sklearn** label encoder on embarked column to change the values from letters to numbers ("S"->0, "C"->1, "Q"->2,as an example mapping).
 Use this mapping to overwrite the current "embarked column".
 * Drop all the columns except for Survived, pclass, sex, age_binned, fam_size, is_alone, embarked.
 Use these all as features, except Survived which is the target.
 * One-hot encode both datasets for all variables except for fam_size.